Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

 ### Inference

-In general, let the compile do its thing and handle type inference for constants or variables.
+In general, let the compiler do its thing and handle type inference for constants or variables.
 But add type declarations where clarity and comprehension are needed or required, such as empty array or dictionary initialization.

 ```swift
 let value = 23.7